-Sidney James, born as Solomon Joel Cohen (May 8th 1913 — April 26 1976) is a South African-born English actor, mostly known for his roles in the Carry On film series playing many antiheroes and lady killers.
+Sidney James, born as Solomon Joel Cohen (8 May 1913 — 26 April 1976) was a South African-born English actor, mostly known for his roles in the Carry On film series playing many antiheroes and casanovas.
 He spent the early years of his life living in Johannesburg and began working as a hairdresser before joining the army during World War II, serving as a lieutenant in an entertainment sector of the army base, soon discovering he wanted to be an actor.
 When the war finished, he emigrated to Britain to pursue an acting career.

 In 1960, he was approached by the Carry On producers, originally to replace Ted Ray as one of the lead characters in Carry On Constable, and then became a series regular and appeared in 19 films in the series, gaining popularity with audiences, especially with his characters' Cockney accents, "dirty laugh" and occasional "Cor, blimey!" catchphrase.
 The production team were rather impressed with James' acting ability, as well as how easy it seemed for him to play any role in any accent (he was praised for his American attempt in Carry On Cowboy).

 The popularity in the British media led him into other projects outside of the Carry Ons.
 James' habit of grabbing whatever role he could get still continued, even though he was getting pay rises and more screen-time, turning him into a workaholic.
 On top of that, he entered the flashy side of celebrity status, becoming obsessed with gambling, alcohol and smoking, leading to a heart attack in the late-1960s.
 He tried to cut down on his showbiz lifestyle, drinking alcohol less and smoking a different kind of tobacco.